nsidc/iceflow/CONTRIBUTING.md

 $ bump-my-version bump {major|minor|patch}
 ```

 This will update files containing the software version number.

-Commit these
+> [!WARNING]
+> Please do not attempt to update version numbers by hand!

-changes and, once ready, merge them into `main` (through the use of a Pull
+Commit these changes and, once ready, merge them into `main` (through the use of a Pull
 Request on a feature branch).
-Tag the commit you want to release on `main` to
+Tag the commit you want to release on `main` to initiate a
-initiate a GitHub Action (GHA) that will release the package to anaconda.org.
+GitHub Action (GHA) that will release the package to anaconda.org.